meelgroup/meelgroup-website/README.md

        chmod +x deploy.sh
        ./deploy.sh

+   If you have made changes and running the `deploy.sh` script still says that no changes were made, run the command in Point 6 again, and then run `./deploy.sh`.

 # Instruction for adding Papers
 - To add a new paper(*<name_of_paper>*).
 Add *<name_of_paper.md>* like other md files and for adding bib information add *<name_of_paper.bib>* in `static/files/citations/`.